skutch30/space-vis/README.md

 `python -m http.server 8080`  (or `python3 -m http.server 8080`)

 Now, open your browser and type `http://localhost:8080/` in the URL bar and press enter or go.
+The visualization works best when the browser is at 90%, as this is the default browser size it was created in.

 ## III.
 Welcome to the visualization!
 Immerse yourself in outer space, and explore the planets of the solar system and their moons!